 ** I, Antoinetta Vogels, author of Healthy Sense of Self and creator of the Sense of Self Method, am neither a medical doctor, nor a psychologist, but I share my SoS Method with you as it has helped me to greatly improve my own life and that of my family; it can do the same for you.

-- What Happens When You Move from Addiction to Self-realization?
-Developing a healthy sense of Self is key to overcoming addiction.
+- This Is What Happens When You Move from Addiction to Self-awareness A Sense of Self-awareness Is Key to Overcoming Addiction Before we get into what Sense of Self-awareness is all about.
+Let’s talk statistics.
+Did you know that more than 10 percent of U.S. children live with a parent with alcohol problems?
 The numbers are real.
-Did you know that more than 10 percent of U.S. children live with a parent with alcohol problems?
-Global ramifications on families are severe as alcohol misuse is the “fifth leading risk factor for premature death and disability; among people between ...
+Global ramifications on families are severe as alcohol misuse is the ...

-- How to Practice the Valuable Art of Healthy Self-forgiveness The Art of Self-forgiveness The self-healing process often begins with self-forgiveness and will only be possible if you’re able to fill yourself up with a stronger Sense of Self.
+- The Valuable Art of Healthy Self-forgiveness The Art of Self-forgiveness The self-healing process often begins with self-forgiveness and will only be possible if you’re able to fill yourself up with a stronger Sense of Self.
 And over the years, we’ve noticed there’s definitely an art to self-forgiveness.
 It all starts with becoming aware of who you are and why you behave the ...

 - How to Align Your Vision for Personal Success with Your Values What does your vision for personal success look like?
 The definition of personal success is different for everyone, right?
 So to define yours, imagine that you’re on your deathbed.
 You have lived to old age, and your exhausted body is succumbing, breath by breath, to the decisive blow.
 In your final interval of clarity, you take the ...

 - Does Social Media Determine Your Self-worth?
 Why do you use social media?
 Is social media only a place to connect with friends from the past, promote our new brands, or go on political rants?
 Do we use it to determine our self-worth, too?
-Have you ever caught yourself allowing Facebook to be your source of fulfillment when you needed a little self-love? ...
+Have you ever caught yourself allowing Facebook or Instagram to be your source of fulfillment when you needed a ...

 - How to Learn and Embrace Your True Purpose You’ll find your true purpose when you discover your true Self.
 Has anyone seen the new Wonder Woman movie yet?
 I loved it.
 It boasted a well-paced story, fun stunts, and a welcome multidimensional female lead.
 Reviewers have described the film as buoyant, inspiring, and empowering.
 But even though I enjoyed the movie, I didn’t leave ...